Vince McMahon most all, of course.

 As a result, voting power actually breaks down as shown in the pie chart below:

 Let’s look at who are some of the top WWE stockholders.

 - Stephanie McMahon: WWE’s Chief Brand Officer, a member of its board of directors, and Vince’s daughter.
-She holds about 2% of all shares and 5% of voting power.
-This doesn’t include the 81,325 shares held by her husband, EVP Paul Levesque.
-His shares are just a fraction of Stephanie’s 1,885,387 shares, 23x that of Paul’s shares.
+She holds about 2.5% of all shares and 5% of voting power.
+This doesn’t include the shares held by her husband, EVP “Triple H” Paul Levesque.
+His shares are just a fraction of Stephanie’s 1,912,409 shares.
+This is 38x the number of shares Triple H held following his April 2021 stock sale (49,973).
 At 5%, Stephanie has the second-most voting units.

 - Linda E. McMahon: The former WWE president and husband of Vince McMahon holds less than 1% of WWE stock, but those are class B shares.
 So her voting power accounts for about 1.6% of the total.

-- Vanguard Group: This multinational investment firm is headquartered in Pennsylvania and holds 5% of shares and 1% of voting power.
+- Vanguard Group: This multinational investment firm is headquartered in Pennsylvania and holds 5.5% of shares and about 1% of voting power.
 Vanguard holds shares in thousands of companies.
-Their assets were worth more than $6 trillion in January.
+Their assets were worth more than $6 trillion in January 2020.
 Vanguard is the largest provider of mutual funds and the second-largest provider of ETFs, second only to…